-In his excel workbook, he will hit the Insert button and click on pivot table on the leftmost button of his screen.
+In his excel workbook, he will hit the Insert button and click on the pivot table on the leftmost button of his screen.
 Now he can choose the same worksheet or a new worksheet to open this pivot table.
-To know the count of Correct and Incorrect values in those prop_id the Status field which is correct or incorrect will be drag down to rows section and the values the count in reference of the property id’s the Prop_ID will be drag down to Values Section.
+To know the count of Correct and Incorrect values in that prop_id the Status field which is correct or incorrect will be drag down to rows section and the values the count in reference of the property id’s the Prop_ID will be drag down to Values Section.

 - Select the data and go to Insert tab click on pivot tables under the tables section.

 - A dialog box appears.
 In the above image there are few checkboxes, first to select the table range which we did by selecting the data.
 Now where to insert the pivot table to insert in the same worksheet or different worksheet?
 If the data is very huge then it is convenient to insert the pivot table in the new worksheet and click OK.

 - We get the below result, on the right-hand side we have our fields of the pivot tables which will be moved to rows and columns as the desired report and on the left-hand side, the pivot table will be created.

 - Our Task is to check how many property ids were marked as correct and how many were marked as incorrect by the auditor.
 Drag Auditor fields to Rows section, Property_id to value section whereas the status field to filters section.

 - We have made our pivot table which currently shows the total count of property id’s marked by the auditors.

 - Now to check the status of how many property ids were marked as correct and how many were marked as incorrect.
 In the pivot table under the status, section click on it.